 Requests for review may be forwarded by mail or e-mail to the following addresses:

-Canada’s National Contact Point Secretariat (BTA), Global Affairs Canada
+Canada’s National Contact Point Secretariat (BPA), Global Affairs Canada

 125 Sussex Drive